8.3. Buffer Manager Locks

 In versions 9.5 or earlier, each buffer descriptor used two lightweight locks, content_lock and io_in_progress_lock, to control access to the stored page in the corresponding buffer pool slot.
 A spinlock (buf_hdr_lock) was used when the values of its own fields (i.e., usage_count, refcount, flags) were checked or changed.

-In version 9.6, buffer access methods have been improved.
-The io_in_progress_lock and spin lock (buf_hdr_lock) have been removed.
-Instead of using these locks, versions 9.6 and later use CPU atomic operations to inspect and change their values.
+In version 9.6, buffer access methods were improved.
+The io_in_progress_lock and spin lock (buf_hdr_lock) were removed.
+Instead of using these locks, versions 9.6 or later use CPU atomic operations to inspect and change their values.

 8.3.2.1. content_lock